Idiom: drop names / name drop

 — I work for Kim Kardashian so I name drop that connection almost every day.

-- I'd drop names if I could but I don't know anyone whose important.
+— I'd drop names if I could but I don't know anyone who is important.

 — Wait for it...
 Shelly always name drops because she got one selfie with Justin Bieber.

 — Sorry, but dropping names isn't going to get you into this club.